hannutt/BrowserApplication/README.md

 SET THE HOMEPAGE

 Like modern browsers, you can set your favorite page as the home page that appears every time you open the program.
-The program's user interface has a set home page check box. by clicking the check box, the program executes a method that first checks if the favorite home page is already stored in the sql database used by the program, if found, an SQL update query is executed.
+The program's user interface has a set home page check box.
+By clicking the check box, the program executes a method that first checks if the favorite home page is already stored in the SQL database used by the program, if found, an SQL update query is executed.
 If not, the SQL insert query is executed.
+Since the table only has one value at a time, I used the isBeforeFirst method and SELECT * FROM pages ORDER BY id DESC LIMIT 1" -SQL clause to check the table.

 THEMES